gideonbot/Gideon/README.md

 ### Donations

 Donations are gladly accepted.
-Please send them to my [Paypal.me](https://www.paypal.me/adrifcastr) to support the development, maintenance and hosting of this project.
+Please send them to my [Paypal.me](https://www.paypal.me/adrifcastr) or [Patreon](https://www.patreon.com/gideonbot) to support the development, maintenance and hosting of this project.
 Thank you!

 ### Credits